Rh2001/FS25-Test/README.md

 -  Custom CSS styling and animations(for now).
 -  Backend powered by **C# / ASP.NET Core** (soon)

+---

+## Todo
+- TailwindCSS
+- OAuth for logging in.

 # Start development server